-SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 185 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug Section 6.2 What is an exception?
-187 Section 6.3 Important things to know about asking for exceptions 189 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception 189 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) 192 Section 6.6 Step-by-step: How to make a Level 2 Appeal 195 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 197 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 197 Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 199 Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 201 Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
-202 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 205 Section 8.1 facility care, and Comprehensive Outpatient Rehabilitation Facility 207 g .: 0.2 (CORF) services Section 8.2 206 Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time 206 Section 8.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time 209 Section 8.5 What if you miss the deadline for making your Level 1 Appeal?
-210 SECTION 9 Taking your appeal to Level 3 and beyond 213 Section 9.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals 213 Section 9.2 Levels of Appeal 3, 4, and 5 for Part D Drug Appeals 214
+SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 185 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug Section 6.2 What is an exception? .
+187 Section 6.3 Important things to know about asking for exceptions .
+188 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception .
+189 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal .
+194 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 197 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights .
+197 Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date .
+198 Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date .
+201 Section 7.4 What if you miss the deadline for making your Level 1 Appeal? .
+202 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 205 Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.2 Section 8.3 .
+207 Section 8.4 .
+209 Section 8.5 What if you miss the deadline for making your Level 1 Appeal? .
+210 SECTION 9 Taking your appeal to Level 3 and beyond 213 Section 9.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals .
+213 Section 9.2 Levels of Appeal 3, 4, and 5 for Part D Drug Appeals .
+214

-MAKING COMPLAINTS 216 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 10.1 What kinds of problems are handled by the complaint process?
+MAKING COMPLAINTS 216 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns 216 Section 10.1 What kinds of problems are handled by the complaint process?
 216 Section 10.2 The formal name for "making a complaint" is "filing a grievance" 218 Section 10.3 Step-by-step: Making a complaint 218 Section 10.4 You can also make complaints about quality of care to the Quality Improvement Organization 219 Section 10.5 You can also tell Medicare about your complaint 220